92AM/blackjack/README.md

 # blackjack

 This is a simple game of blackjack that will run on browser.
-Most of the game's logic is written using core JavaScript and the UI is implemeneted using HTML and Bootstrap.
+Most of the game's logic is written using core JavaScript and the UI is implemented using HTML and Bootstrap.

 ## Dependencies